 So what do we need to do to ensure that we are eating the right food for our goals?

-Have a really solid understanding of what it is that you want to achieve.
+Tip #1 – Have a really solid understanding of what it is that you want to achieve.

-Yes, we all want to be eating healthy.
-Everyone knows what is bad for them and it does not take a rocket scientist to understand that fast food, take-away and soft drink is not going to help you lose weight.
-What we need to know is what we should be consuming for our specific goal.
+We all know what is bad for us and it does not take a rocket scientist to understand that fast food, take-away and soft drink is not going to help you lose weight or live your best life.

 Trying lose weight?
 You are going to be eating a very different food plan compared to someone who wants to run a marathon.

 Seek advice, do some research, ask someone who has done it before.
-Make sure you know what you want and need to do

-Understand the impact of food on your body.
+Tip #2 – Understand the impact of food on your body.

-Do you know what a carbohydrate is?
-Do you know the impact that it has on your body?
 Are you aware that it might have a different impact on your body compared to someone trying to achieve a similar result?

 All of these questions are hugely important when it comes to making sure that you have a really well rounded idea of what you should be eating.